-Jeff Benson enters his fourth season as an assistant coach in the Bates College baseball program in 2013-14, working with the team’s outfielders and hitters.
+Jeff Benson enters his fifth season as an assistant coach in the Bates College baseball program in 2016, working with the team’s outfielders and hitters.

 A 1979 graduate of the University of Maine at Farmington, Benson played baseball for the Beavers.
 He served as an assistant coach at St. Joseph’s College of Maine from 1987-90 and worked as an umpire through Maine’s chapter of the Collegiate Baseball Umpires Assigning Organization for 15 years.

 The athletic director at Oxford Hills High School, Benson resides in Auburn with his wife Jody.